btrettel/flt/to-do.md

 Priorities:

+- A module containing errno codes, other internal return codes, and exit codes.
+    - Make a table of iostat values in different Fortran compilers so that you know which values to pick to not conflict with any compiler.
+- xlf doesn't like my derived type writing?
+    - > "test/test_units.f90", line 138: 1525-205 The user-defined derived type I/O procedure set the IOSTAT variable to 58.
+The program will stop.
 - Makefile documentation: Explain `DFLAGS`, `RFLAGS`, `AFLAGS` (architecture flags), `NFLAGS` (native architecture flags).
 - `make install` to install everything in `app`.
     - `DESTDIR` and `PREFIX` variables